January 21, 2019

 When Kelsey Grammar wanted to do the show he didn’t want it connected to Cheers in anyway.
 The main character was to be a wealthy, Malcolm Forbes like paraplegic publisher who suffered a motorcycle accident and operated his business from his apartment.
 Uh yeah, no. Thankfully wiser heads prevailed and we got the sitcom we loved.
 Also Frasier wasn’t going to have a brother until someone noticed just how much a resemblance to Kelsey Grammar that David Hyde Pierce had.

-Perfect Strangers
+Perfect Strangers & Full House

 While the show was always supposed to be about an immigrant coming to America, it started out a little differently then what we got.
 In fact Louie Anderson was cast as the immigrant’s American cousin.
 They started working on a pilot but then they realized Anderson was wrong for the role.
+Also I don't think it's a secret John Posey was supposed to be Danny Tanner, before Bob Saget became available.
+Thankfully.

 Three’s Company

 This show was based on the British show “Man About the House”.
 The first concept had the show set in New York, where Jack Tripper would be a chef in a French restaurant and the two women in his life were a secretary and a high fashion model.
 That obviously didn’t work.
 The second concept was closer to the show we’d get, but still far off.
 It had “David Bell” as a an aspiring film maker who also happened to cook.
 The women were completely different, even the names, but the show was changed to California.
 Then there was a third pilot, where David Bell became Jack Tripper and one of the women was now called Chrissy.
-Yeah there is more to this story, but suffice to say this show had a tumultuous history right from the get go.
-We love the show we know and the pilot closely matches “Man About the House”‘s pilot so close it’s almost a scene by scene remake.
+Yeah there is more to this story but suffice to say this show had a tumultuous history right from the get go.
+We love the show we know and the pilot closely matches “Man About the House”‘s pilot so close it’s almost a scene-by-scene remake.

 No comments: